Website Building Made Easy: Insights From the Pros at Web.comWeb.com Team

 What the Pros Know: A Look Inside the Web Design Process

 A wide range of small business owners contact Web.com daily in search of a website that’s right for them and their company.
-Web.com’s Jack Spurr, director of Design Services, and Ryan Delaney, director of DIFM Website Design Services, help businesses establish an online presence.
+Web.com’s Jack Spurr, director of Design Services, and Ryan Delaney, Design Services supervisor, help businesses establish an online presence.

 “Every small business is different, and every small business owner has a unique perspective on what they are looking for in a website – it can be a confusing process for them,” says Spurr.
 “That’s where we come in.
 We help to make things easy, from site idea, to creation, to ongoing guidance and support throughout the lifecycle of the website.”